The Egyptian: Plot

 After a particularly violent public incident, Akhenaten, fed up with opposition, leaves Thebes with Sinuhe to middle Egypt where a new capital, Akhetaten, dedicated to Aten, is built.
 However, the conflicts between Amon and Aten continue, and it all develops into a civil war.
-Aten's kingdom on Earth begins to fall, and the courtiers, one after another, abandon Akhenaten and Akhetaten in favor of Amon and Thebes.
-The final battle takes also place in Thebes.
-Sinuhe fights for the sake of Aten and Pharaoh to the end, but ultimately the side of Amon priesthood is victorious.
+Aten's kingdom on Earth begins to fall, and the courtiers, one after another, abandon Aten and Akhetaten in favor of Amon and Thebes.
+The final battle also takes place in Thebes.
+Sinuhe fights for the sake of Aten and Akhenaten to the end, but ultimately the side of the Amon priesthood is victorious.
 During the chaos, Merit and her son Thot are killed – the latter would turn out to be Sinuhe's offspring.
-When defeat has become reality, Akhenaten dies after having drunk a cup of poison mixed by the embittered Sinuhe.
+When defeat has become reality, Akhenaten dies after drinking a cup of poison mixed by the embittered Sinuhe.
 Queen Nefertite's father, Ay, takes the throne, after the boy king Tutankhamun's short reign, despite Sinuhe having realised from Tiy that he himself is of royal blood and must be the son of Amenhotep III and his Mitannic consort, and thus closer to the throne.

 With Akhenaten out of the way, Horemheb gathers all fit men and conducts a full-scale war against the Hittite kingdom – Egypt's premier rival at this time.
 Both Sinuhe and Kaptah participate in this battle, as Sinuhe wanted to know what war is like.
 A peace treaty is ultimately established, and king Aziru and his royal family are captured and publicly executed.
 Sinuhe later succeeds with Horemheb's and Ay's mission to assassinate the Hittite prince Shubattu, secretly invited by Baketamon to marry her, preventing him from reaching Egypt and seizing the throne.

 Sinuhe now goes back, afflicted by all the losses, to a simple dwelling in Thebes, bitter and disillusioned in the heart.
 Every now and then he is visited by his former servant Kaptah, who only becomes richer and richer, and is now Sinuhe's patron.
 Sinuhe begins to criticise the new regime led by his old friend Horemheb, and as a punishment for this he is exiled to the Red Sea coast.